Theomat/theomat.github.io/_pages/cnrs.md

 But it is very important to have one of your supervisor (PhD, postdoc) give a strong recommendation for you.
 Try to get support letters from researchers outside your lab, with good visibility, and minimize conflicts of interest.
 A strong recommendation is better than two middle-grounded ones.
+You can have from one to three recommendations, two seems good enough.

+Feedback
+===

+After a failed year, you might want to get feedback to improve for next year.
+It is near impossible to get any official feedback from the jury, I mean you will get some but not anything that will be useful to you.
+Instead, after the second week of September you can send a mail to the president of the jury to ask for informal feedback.
+They may will tell you orally more about your application and what were the strong and weak points.
+Though you need to remember that every year, you start from scratch again, for example you might not get auditioned even if you were auditioned the year before.